Greens and Left Alliance: Ideology

-The Greens and Left Alliance was born with the aim of keeping social justice and environmental justice together.

-It has been defined, on the basis of its programs, as the best Italian party for "climate commitment" by the scientists and experts of Climalteranti and the Italian Climate Network.
+AVS was born with the aim of keeping social justice and environmental justice together.
+On the basis of its programmes, it was defined as the best Italian party for "climate commitment" by the scientists and experts of Climalteranti and the Italian Climate Network.

 Work and social policies

 AVS supports the protection and expansion of workers' rights and welfare.
 It proposes the introduction of a minimum wage (of 9 or 10 euros per hour), the reduction of working hours (for the same salary), also establishing a fund to encourage employers to reduce weekly hours by at least 10%, a national plan for the prevention of accidents at work, incentive of remote work for workers whose presence is not physically required, the abolition of unpaid internships, the protection of the right to disconnect, the increase of the worker's control over the flexibility of working hours, and the fight against precariousness by limiting the different types of employment contracts, in order to make the permanent contract the norm.
 It also proposes increasing the duration of paternity leave and making it compulsory and equal to maternity leave, in order to put women and men "on the same level in relation to the employer".

-It supports the introduction of a basic income and a pension starting (at least for certain types of workers) from the age of 62 (or with 41 years of contributions) and in general not less than 1,000 euros per month.

-It supports the strengthening of public education and proposes in this regard the reduction of the number of students per class in schools and the recovery of public spaces for new classrooms, the extension of time (full-time and extended time) in all schools, compulsory schooling up to 18 years, the hiring of a larger number of permanent teachers (stabilizing even those who have been teaching precariously for longer), the introduction of sexual and affective education throughout the school career, permanent psychological support in schools, and free education from preschool to university (as is the case in other European countries).
+It supports the introduction of a universal basic income, as well as a pension starting (at least for certain types of workers) from the age of 62 (or with 41 years of contributions) and in general not less than 1,000 euros per month.
+It supports the strengthening of public education and proposes, in this regard, the reduction of the number of students per class in schools and the recovery of public spaces for new classrooms, the extension of time (full-time and extended time) in all schools, compulsory schooling up to 18 years, the hiring of a larger number of permanent teachers (stabilizing even those who have been teaching precariously for longer), the introduction of sexual and affective education throughout the school career, permanent psychological support in schools, and free education from preschool to university (as is the case in other European countries).
 It also proposes greater investment in research, bringing it to 3% of GDP.

 It also supports greater investment in public health, and in this regard proposes: the establishment of the basic psychologist, a plan to structurally strengthen the employees, with the hiring of new operators to reduce both waiting lists and spending on precarious work, external collaborations and outsourcing of services.
 It also proposes an extraordinary plan for the structural and technological modernization of the health service and the creation of a public company for the production of drugs and vaccines, using the skills of the ISS, the Military Pharmaceutical Institute, university research centers and the SSN.
 It proposed the introduction of menstrual leave for female workers and students suffering from dysmenorrhea certified by the doctor, and the inclusion of hormonal contraceptives in LEAs so that they are distributed free of charge in pharmacies, subject to a medical prescription.